satyajitmails/ezhil/exampleSite/content/posts/Considerations for multicloud adoption in enterprises.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;RightScale State of the cloud report, 2020 (source: https://info.flexera.com/)

-As per the RightScale State of the cloud report, 2020 around 93% of the enterprises surveyed use multiple clouds.This is a 9% increase in comparision to the data published in 2019.
+As per the RightScale State of the cloud report, 2020 around 93% of the enterprises surveyed use multiple clouds.This is a 9% increase in comparision to the data published in 2019.(The above diagram and related text is updated on August 18 2020).

 ### 1.Benefits
 The following are the benefits organisations are considering while looking into a multi-cloud adoption strategy.